 As we gear up for back to school I have been thinking about quick and easy wholesome breakfasts for Eliza.
 I want something that will give her lots of energy and will curb her appetite until lunch.
 Lucky for me, she will opt for homemade granola over a box of sugary cereal any day!
-I have several types of granola in my arsenal so that she doesn't get bored with the breakfast selection in the pantry but this one is her favorite.
+I have a recipe for several types of granola in my arsenal so that she doesn't get bored with the breakfast selection in the pantry but this one is her favorite.

-Here are a few basic granola tips that will help you to make perfect crispy, golden granola every time!
+Here are a few basic granola recipe tips that will help you to make perfect crispy, golden granola every time!

 Choose the right type of oats: Look for gluten-free rolled oats like these and avoid quick cooking oats.
 Using the right oats will ensure that your granola will be crisp and golden.
 If you use quick cooking oats your granola will taste of raw starch and the texture will be powdery, not crisp.